slightlytyler/react-svg-icons/Readme.md

 ## other options

 Of course you can pass any other standard property, such as `style` and event handlers.
+Icon can be colorized using the style attr `color` on the `Icon` element.